Universal Non-Invertible Symmetries: Dual 2-Categorical Symmetries

 Computationally, the fusion in the Burnside ring can be extracted straight forwardly from the knowledge of the marks $m_S(H)$.
 The marks are the number of $H$-invariant elements in $S$.
 These satisfy $m_{[S_1]}(H)m_{[S_2]}(H) = m_{[S_1]\times [S_2]}(H)$ for all $H$.
 Let \be M_{ij} = m_{[H_i]} (H_j)= |[H_i]^{H_j}| \ee be the set of $H_j$ invariant elements in $[H_i]$, then the fusion coefficients of the Burnside ring are computed from these using a Verlinde-like formula \be N_{i j}^{l}=\sum_{m} M_{i m} \cdot M_{j m} \cdot\left(M^{-1}\right)_{m l} \,. \ee We will apply this in the case of $\Gamma^{(0)} = S_3$ later on.

-\paragraph{Twisted Burnside Ring and $\TwoRep(G)$.} Here we are interested in a twisted version of the Burnside ring which includes an $\mathbb{R}/\mathbb{Z}$-cocyles, introduced in \cite{greenoughMonoidal2structureBimodule2010}.
-Elements of the twisted burnside ring are labeled by pairs $H<G$ and $\mu\in H^2 (H, U(1))$.
+\paragraph{Twisted Burnside Ring and $\TwoRep(G)$.} Here we are interested in a twisted version of the Burnside ring which includes an $\mathbb{R}/\mathbb{Z}$-{cocycles}, introduced in \cite{greenoughMonoidal2structureBimodule2010}.
+Elements of the twisted Burnside ring are labeled by pairs $H<G$ and $\mu\in H^2 (H, U(1))$.

 \paragraph{Theorem.\cite{greenoughMonoidal2structureBimodule2010}} Let $G$ be a finite group.
 The Grothendieck ring of the 2-category $\TwoRep(G)$ is isomorphic to a twisted version of the Burnside ring, defined as follows.
-As a $\mathbb{Z}$-module, the basis elements are labelled by $([H],\mu)$, i.e a subgroup $H$ of $G$ and $[H]$ as above the isomorphism class of $G/H$ $G$-sets, as well as a 2-cocycle $\mu\in H^2(H, U(1))$.
+As a $\mathbb{Z}$-module, the basis elements are labelled by $([H],\mu)$, i.e. a subgroup $H$ of $G$ and $[H]$ as above the isomorphism class of $G/H$ $G$-sets, as well as a 2-cocycle $\mu\in H^2(H, U(1))$.
 The generalization of the multiplication structure \eqref{eq:mackey} to the twisted Burnside ring is